Dubshott/CAT3Book/index.md

 These italicized words mean that Anthony is thinking something.
 It's supposed to be an internal monologue.
 Sometimes, it looks like theres a whole conversation.
 That is because Anthony has to constantly converse with himself to try and make the right decision.
 (Also for comedic effect)

+This book uses multiple types of pictures.
+The first type is pictures of Anthony and the other type is Anime pictures.
+We wanted to include both of these so that it would be more engaging and comedic and see the true emotions of a certain situation.

 This is a picture of you: (now it will be easier to imagine)